AspirinCode/DrugAI_Drug-Likeness/README.md

 Jhoti, H., Williams, G., Rees, D. et al. The 'rule of three' for fragment-based drug discovery: where are we now?.
 Nat Rev Drug Discov 12, 644 (2013). https://doi.org/10.1038/nrd3926-c1

 ### Ghose Filter
+This filter defines drug-likeness constraints as follows:

+calculated log P is between -0.4 and 5.6, molecular weight is between 160 and 480, molar refractivity  is between 40 and 130, and the total number of atoms is between 20 and 70.

 ### REOS (Rapid Elimination Of Swill)
 Walters, W., Namchuk, M. Designing screens: how to make your hits a hit.
 Nat Rev Drug Discov 2, 259–266 (2003). https://doi.org/10.1038/nrd1063